Save

 that the central magnet is present places an obstruction in

-the flow path of the air/fuel mixture as it passes through the
+the flow path of the air/fuel mixture as it passes through

-opening.
-This may result in at least radial mixing of the
+the opening.
+This may result in at least radial mixing of

-flow characteristics present in prior art devices.
+overcome the plug flow characteristics present in prior art

 Plug flow is characterised by the fact that the flow of

-mixture through the device is orderly with no element of fluid
+mixture through the device is orderly with no element of

-through the magnetic fields caused by the device.
+passes through the magnetic fields caused by the device.

 The present invention may promote at least radial and some